-Carlson, Dr. Carlson provides services to the Company in consideration for an annual fee of \$96,000.
+Gerald Carlson provided services to the Company pursuant to an employment agreement dated August 1, 2021.
+The employment agreement was amended on May 1, 2022 to increase the annual fee from \$96,000 to \$105,600 and further amended on March 1, 2023 to increase the annual fee to \$110,880.
 The Company may terminate the agreement for cause with no advance notice and without cause upon payment to Dr. Carlson of an amount equal to the annual fee.
-The employment agreement may be terminated with at least one-month's prior written notice.
+The employment agreement may be terminated by Dr. Carlson with at least one-month's prior written notice.
 Upon a change of control, as defined in the agreement, Dr. Carlson shall be paid an amount equal to two times the annual fee.
-Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Dr. Carlson would be \$192,000.
+Upon a change of control and assuming the triggering event took place on the last business day of the Company's most recently completed financial year, the estimated payment to Dr. Carlson would be \$221,760.
+Effective February 1, 2024, Gerald Carlson provided consulting services through his wholly-owned company, KGE Management Ltd., at a daily rate of \$800.